-Feature-full dependency that will exceed your needs for geofencing and geolocation monitoring.
-If your application uses location tracking heavily – whether with just geofences, or with location based insights – then Radar may be a great option for you.
+The feature-full dependency will exceed your needs for geofencing and geolocation monitoring.
+If your application uses location tracking heavily - whether with just geofences or with location-based insights - then Radar may be a great option for you.
 Support is also offered on every tier level.

 Android API 16

-It uses motion-detection (accelerometer, gyroscope and magnetometer) to detect when the device is moving and when it is stationary.
-When the device is moving, the plugin will automatically start recording location.
+It uses motion detection (accelerometer, gyroscope, and magnetometer) to detect when the device is moving and when it is stationary.
+When the device is moving, the plugin will automatically start recording the location.
 When the device is stationary, the plugin will automatically stop recording location to conserve energy.